Offsetting Liquidation Engine Profits with Market Maker Losses

 A Market Maker Proposal

-For the Digitex Futures exchange to ensure liquidity and tight bid/ask spreads without trading against the interests of its traders, we have always maintained that our automated market makers (which represent 10% of the supply of DGTX) will break even and will not make profits.
+For the Digitex Futures exchange to ensure liquidity and tight bid/ask spreads without Betfair Trading against the interests of its Betfair Traders, we have always maintained that our automated market makers (which represent 10% of the supply of DGTX) will break even and will not make profits.
 However, in this second proposal, we put forward an alternative, more effective way for the market makers to function.
 They would help maintain a large insurance fund and create liquid futures markets, offsetting Liquidation Engine profits by making losses.
 Let’s take a look at the details.

 Market Maker Losses: Proposal Number 2

 Maintain Large Insurance Fund And Create Liquid Futures Markets By Offsetting Liquidation Engine Profits With Market Maker Losses

 By combining the Liquidation Engine, automated Market Makers and the Insurance Fund, the exchange would be able to guarantee its liabilities whilst also creating liquid futures markets with tight bid/ask spreads.

 Profits made by the Liquidation Engine are given back to the market in the form of losses made by the exchange’s very active automated Market Makers.
 This will attract large numbers of Betfair Traders who will compete for their share of those losses, further increasing liquidity.

 Market Maker Proposal Key Points

 - The Digitex Futures exchange will open its doors with an Insurance Fund/Market Maker balance of 100 million DGTX tokens (10% of the total supply of DGTX) that was set aside in the ICO for the purpose of market making.